f500/elewant/README.md

     ansible-galaxy install -r ansible/galaxy_roles.yml -f

-Create a local group_vars file for the develop environment, adjust it according to your needs.
+Create a local parameters file for the develop environment, adjust it according to your needs.

-    cp ansible/group_vars/develop/local.dist ansible/group_vars/develop/local.yml
+    cp app/config/parameters.yml.dist app/config/parameters.yml

-If you want to be able to log in with twitter, you'll need to create an application at twitter, then place your key & secret in `local.yml`.
+If you want to be able to log in with twitter, you'll need to create an application at twitter, then place your key & secret in `parameters.yml`.

 Bring your box up: